McEsselB/AwaBus/README.md

 1. Driver opens the Android app and initiates a trip with one tap
 2. The app streams GPS coordinates to the backend every 10 seconds via a background foreground service
 3. The backend runs a Haversine geofence check against every active student's drop-off coordinates on each GPS ping
-4. When the bus enters the configured radius, an automated voice call fires to the parent (or secondary receiver) via Arkesel
+4. When the bus enters the configured radius, an automated voice call fires to the parent via Arkesel
-5. If the call fails, an SMS fallback is dispatched immediately; if that fails, Hubtel is used as a second-level fallback
+5. An SMS broadcast is dispatched to all parents in situations where there is going to be a drop-off or pickup delay, which will be initiated by the driver.
 6. Parents manage attendance and connect to drivers exclusively via the **Arkesel IVR inbound channel** — a single phone call, no smartphone required
 7. Admins configure the entire system — users, buses, students, geofence coordinates — through the **Admin Web Portal**

-> **Scope Note:** This architecture removes the parent mobile app (React Native) and parent PWA in favour of the IVR telephony channel as the sole parent interface.
-The Admin Portal and Driver App are unchanged in scope.

 ---